emqx/emqx-docs/en_US/messaging/mqtt-will-message.md

-## Set Will Message with MQTT X CLI
+## Publish Will Message with MQTT X CLI

 1. Initiate a connection request with one client.
 Set the topic to `t/1` and payload to `A will message from MQTTX CLI`: